-The Christmas season is about giving, which makes it the perfect time to encourage your teen to think of others and give back.
+The middle school years are the perfect time to encourage children to think outside of themselves and give back.
 To make a meaningful difference.

 Now that our kids are older, there are more opportunities for them to donate their time to support a cause they believe in.
 In fact, most teens that I know, can’t wait to volunteer.
-It’s our job to help them find a place that will accept them (based on the hours they can be there and their age) that matches their passion.
+It’s our job to help them find a place that will accept them (based on the hours they are available and their age) that matches their passion.

-Many teens enjoy giving specifically to a cause, knowing what project they’re supporting.
+Many teens enjoy giving to a cause, especially when they know what project they’re supporting.

-For example, both of my girls consistently put aside 10% of any money they earn or receive.
+For example, both of my girls consistently put aside 10% of their money.
 Abigail has been saving hers and this Christmas she will have enough to send a girl to school for a year.
 Marianna is using hers to purchase cat and dog food to donate to our church’s food pantry.

 Often, charities need more than money and your time.
 Find out if the organization your teen wants to support has any additional requests.
 A place near us that supports families living in hotels ran a crock pot drive one year, so the families would have a way to cook.
 Throughout the year, our family donates toys, school supplies, and toiletries to various organizations.